logoPostPlanify

 For most small teams and growing brands, Loomly offers stronger collaboration features, but its pricing cliff between Starter and Beyond is a serious concern.
 Buffer scales more gradually but lacks team depth.
 If neither tool fully meets your needs, PostPlanify offers flat pricing with unlimited scheduling, AI image generation, and no per-channel fees — see how it compares.

 Buffer charges per channel — manageable at first, but costs multiply fast.
 Loomly's Starter plan is $65/month, and the next step up is $332/month — a $267 cliff.
-PostPlanify avoids both traps with flat monthly pricing: $19/month for 3 accounts, $99/month for unlimited everything.
-No per-channel math, no pricing cliffs.
+PostPlanify avoids both traps with flat monthly pricing and no per-channel or per-seat fees.

 Skip the pricing math — try PostPlanify free